zerotier/docs/docs/roots.md

 The roots and moons a collection of nodes connect to effectively defines the "global datacenter" they're located in.
-You can actually deploy an entirely separate set of roots and disconnect your clients from the default pool, forming an "airgapped" deployment.
+You can actually deploy an entirely separate set of roots and disconnect your clients from the default pool, forming an "air-gapped" deployment.
 This requires customization of the clients themselves, as well as running high-available root infrastructure.

-The instructons below instead focus on adding "moon" servers which can improve the performance and reliability of your deployment while still taking advantage of the shared infrastructure we support.
+The instructions below instead focus on adding "moon" servers which can improve the performance and reliability of your deployment while still taking advantage of the shared infrastructure we support.
 :::